Overlanding West Africa Terms & Conditions

 Overlanding West Africa will not tolerate any illegal drugs or dangerous weapons on the truck at any time.
-We reserve the right to remove a client from the trip if they are found to have broken this requirement.
+We reserve the right to remove a client from the trip if they are found to have broken this rule.

 You are responsible for your own equipment and belongings during the trip and bear the sole responsibility for loss, wear and tear and incidental or accidental damage to your own equipment.
 We recommend that you take out adequate insurance to cover your equipment.
-You will be provided with a list of suggested equipment to bring on to the trip.
+You will be provided with a list of suggested equipment to bring with you on the trip.

 You are responsible for informing us in writing at the time of booking of any known illnesses, disabilities or medical conditions, or, if not known at the time of booking, at the earliest opportunity thereafter prior to the departure of the trip.
-If you are found to have an undeclared or understated medical condition you may be ordered to leave the trip with no refund of the trip price.
+If you are found to have an undeclared or understated medical condition you may be asked to leave the trip with no refund of the trip price.